 This front-loading fire pit or oven features a smoke vent or vertical chimney.
 And because chimineas are enclosed and draw fire and smoke into the air, they are generally deemed safer than pits with open flames.
 Both decorative and portable in nature, chimineas can be used for outdoor cooking, so they're perfect for gatherings.
-They also give off enough warmth to be used during cooler months, however, since it is only open on one side, the heat distribution is strongest in the front.
+They also give off enough warmth to be used during cooler months; however, since it is only open on one side, the heat output is strongest in the front.

 Chimineas are not weatherproof, so if you want to ensure their durability and maintain the appearance of your fire pit, you'll need to protect them during the wet and cold seasons by covering them with moisture-proof materials.
 And be sure to keep the lid on when it's raining, too.
 Fuel options include coal and charcoal, wood, and fire briquettes, and experts suggest lining the base of the pit with sand to provide protection.

 While they are available in clay, iron, copper, and cast aluminum, steel is the most highly recommended material for a chiminea.
 For a clay chiminea, expect to spend between $50 to $200; meanwhile, the sturdier metal options run between $100 and $500.